🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 The Goldilocks zone for the number of ads per ad group will depend on your campaign and goals.
 But if you only have one ad in your ad group, you're not testing anything, which is a big miss.

+Based on Google’s advice, when structuring ad tests, you should aim for 3-4 responsive search ads (RSAs) per ad group.
 That said, how is your ad count looking?
-If you’ve been running only one ad per ad group, or if you’ve got too many ads to count, it’s probably time to turn that around.
+If you've been running only one ad per ad group, or if you've got too many ads to count, it's time to adjust.

 Now that we've covered the high-level things you can see in an account at a glance, let's talk about a handful of the biggest-hitting basic elements of an account that should always be covered.